AletheiaXVI/sem/README.md

 very cool indeed

 ---
-I have now added more text to the very cool README
+I have now added more text to the very cool README file